A uniform metrical theorem in multiplicative Diophantine approximation: Introduction

-We cannot directly take $a_T = 0$ in the proof of Theorem \ref{Thm_Cnt} to deduce almost sure asymptotics for the sets $L(x;b_T)$ in Theorem \ref{Cor_Cnt}.
-Instead we analyze the existence of lattice points in thin hyperbolic strips and show that when $a_T$ decays sufficiently fast, the sets $L(x,a_T)$ are empty for almost all $x\in \bR^2$ (see Section \ref{Sec:Cor}).\\
+Due to the assumption on the parameter $a$, we cannot directly take $a = 0$ in the Theorem \ref{Thm_Cnt} to deduce almost sure asymptotics for the sets $L(\ul{x};b)$ in Theorem \ref{Cor_Cnt}.
+Instead we analyze the existence of lattice points in thin hyperbolic strips and show that when $\at$ decays sufficiently fast, the sets $L(\ul{x},\at)$ are empty for almost all $\ul{x}\in \bR^2$ (see Section \ref{Sec:Cor}).

-Our method also allows us to study the distribution of the scaled set $Q_T(x)/T$ in the interval $[0,1]$.
-To state this result it will be convenient to introduce a more geometric framework.
-For $x \in \bR^2$, we consider the unimodular lattice
+Our method also allows us to study the distribution of the scaled set $Q_\Omega(\ul{x})/T$ in the interval $[0,1]$.
+For a compactly supported Lipschitz function $h : \bR \ra \bR$ consider the weighted counting function We shall show that $S_\Omega h(\ul{x})$ is asymptotic on average to the weighted mean